top of page

 "Finally, a drink to feel good about."

-It's also their slogan.
+It's also DASH's slogan.
 It's a great example of how seven words can put you into the shoes of an underserved audience.
-In the case of DASH Water, that's the anti-coca-cola, health-conscious consumer.
+In the case of DASH, that's the 'anti-Big Soda,' health-savvy consumer.

-Whenever a brand moves into a category dominated by giant establishments such as Big Soda, opportunity is massive when choice isn't available.
+Whenever a brand like this moves into a category dominated by giant establishments such as Coca-Cola or Pepsi, opportunity is lurking when choice isn't available.
 The success of DASH comes from meeting that lack head-on with their marketing messaging.

 This website is proof of that.